 Calvert would know.
 As director of NSF’s Division of Computer and Network Systems and Directorate for Computer & Information Science & Engineering (CISE), he is in the business of supporting research into the technologies that will drive future computer-related business and make their way into other aspects of everyday life.

-Calvert spoke about his agency’s mission recently as part of the Stevens Institute of Technology research and Innovation Lecture Series, sponsored by Dr. Mo Dehghani, Vice Provost for Research, Innovation and Entrepreneurship.
+Calvert spoke about his agency’s mission recently as part of the Research and Innovation Lecture Series, sponsored by Dr. Mo Dehghani, Vice Provost for Research, Innovation and Entrepreneurship.

 Calvert addressed an audience of Stevens faculty, students and staff as part of a pair of events in November that also included a poster session featuring research by Stevens’ students and faculty in the Innovation and Entrepreneurship (I&E) Doctoral Fellowship Program, I&E Summer Scholars Program, Pinnacle and Stevens Scholars Programs.